Microform: Film

-Normally microfilming uses high resolution panchromatic monochrome stock.
-Positive color film giving good reproduction and high resolution can also be used.
+While many ultra-high resolution plates and lithographic film are orthochromatic (even blue-sensitive), microfilming primarily uses high resolution panchromatic monochrome film stock.
+Color microfilm exist but are limited in resolving power compared to black and white film and can only be used at moderate reduction ratios.
 Roll film is provided 16, 35 and 105 mm wide in lengths of 30 metres (100 ft) and longer, and is usually unperforated.
 Roll film is developed, fixed and washed by continuous processors.

-Sheet film is supplied in ISO A6 size.
-This is either processed by hand or using a dental X-ray processor.
-Camera film is supplied ready mounted in aperture cards.
-Aperture cards are developed, fixed and washed immediately after exposure by equipment fitted to the camera.

 Early cut sheet microforms and microfilms (to the 1930s) were printed on nitrate film, which poses high risks to their holding institutions, as nitrate film is chemically unstable and a fire hazard.
 From the late 1930s to the 1980s, microfilms were usually printed on a cellulose acetate base, which is prone to tears, vinegar syndrome, and redox blemishes.
 Vinegar syndrome is the result of chemical decay and produces "buckling and shrinking, embrittlement, and bubbling".
 Redox blemishes are yellow, orange or red spots 15–150 micrometres in diameter created by oxidative attacks on the film, and are largely due to poor storage conditions.